ashish0322/mrx_inventory/README.md

 ```

 # Development
-The only requirement for building this application is docker, preferablely on some flavor of 'nix.
+The only requirement for building this application is docker, preferably on some flavor of 'nix.

 ## Building the tool